 - n We are currently a development stage company with limited operating history and a history of operating losses.
 Our accumulated deficit as of March 31, 2014 was CHF 39.0 million.
-We anticipate that we will continue to incur losses for the foreseeable future. - n We have a need for substantial additional funding before we can expect to become profitable from sales of our products. - n We depend on the success of AM-101 and AM-111, which are still in clinical development and may eventually prove to be unsuccessful. - n We have uncertainty surrounding whether any of our product candidates will receive regulatory approval, which is necessary before they can be commercialized. - Our products may not gain market acceptance, in which case we may not be able to generate product revenues. - n If we fail to maintain our current strategic relationships with INSERM and Xigen, our business, commercialization prospects and financial condition may be materially adversely affected. - Our future growth and ability to compete depends on retaining our key personnel and recruiting additional qualified personnel.
+We anticipate that we will continue to incur losses for the foreseeable future. - n We have a need for substantial additional funding before we can expect to become profitable from sales of our products. - n We depend on the success of AM-101 and AM-111, which are still in clinical development and may eventually prove to be unsuccessful. n We have uncertainty surrounding whether any of our product candidates will receive regulatory approval, which is necessary before they can be commercialized. - n Our products may not gain market acceptance, in which case we may not be able to generate product revenues. - n If we fail to maintain our current strategic relationships with INSERM and Xigen, our business, commercialization prospects and financial condition may be materially adversely affected. - n We have several areas of disagreement with Xigen, including the scope of our license and other terms of our collaboration and license agreement, the assignment by Xigen of certain of the patents covered by the license and Xigen's refusal to grant its consent for the disclosure of certain provisions of the agreement in connection with this offering.
+Consequently our relationship with Xigen may be adversely affected and if significantly so could potentially result in the loss of AM-111 commercialization rights. - n Our future growth and ability to compete depends on retaining our key personnel and recruiting additional qualified personnel.